sourcelevel/faraday-http-cache/README.md

 so it is probably not suitable for most production environments.
 Make sure that you configure a store that is suitable for you.

-The stdlib `JSON` module is used for serialization by default, which can struggle with unicode characters in responses.
+The stdlib `JSON` module is used for serialization by default, which can struggle with unicode characters in responses in Ruby < 3.1.
 For example, if your JSON returns `"name": "Raül"` then you might see errors like:

 ```
 Response could not be serialized: "\xC3" from ASCII-8BIT to UTF-8.
 Try using Marshal to serialize.
 ```

-For full unicode support, or if you expect to be dealing with images, you can use [Marshal][marshal] instead.
+For full unicode support, or if you expect to be dealing with images, you can use the stdlib [Marshal][marshal] instead.
 Alternatively you could use another json library like `oj` or `yajl-ruby`.

 ```ruby